SensorAnalyticsAus/flcam_prod/README.md

 # FlCam
-Python code for Live streaming PiCam or any plug-and-play usb webcam on the Internet.
+Python code for live streaming PiCam or any plug-and-play usb webcam on the Internet.
 IP camera with RTSP can be live streamed without exposing camera's username and password or requiring any 3rd party viewers e.g. VLC.

 ## Getting Started